pnnl/EXPERT2/benchmark/README.md

 We welcome use of our dataset for research and testing purposes.
 When you use it, please cite the work as follows:

-Acharya, A., Munikoti, S., Hellinger, A.C., Smith, S., Wagle, S., & Horawalavithana, S. (2023).
-NuclearQA: A Human-made Benchmark for Language Models for the Nuclear Domain.
-[BibTeX](about:blank) (*Link TBD*)
+Acharya, A., Munikoti, S., Hellinger, A., Smith, S., Wagle, S., & Horawalavithana, S. (2023).
+NuclearQA: A Human-Made Benchmark for Language Models for the Nuclear Domain. arXiv Preprint arXiv:2310.
+10920.

 ## Dataset Details